OuyangJunyuan/pointcloud-3d-detector-tensorrt/README.md

 Unexpectedly, the runtime in INT8 mode is higher than that in FP16.
 This may be due to the fact that we did not implement INT8 format for the custom layer and the point cloud model has less large block computation.

+we also profile the model in different precisions, read [this](doc/profile.md) for details.

 # How to use
 It receives msgs from sensor_msgs::PointCloud2 `/points` and publishes visualization_msgs::MarkerArray `/objects`.